mgajda/ouroboros-network/latency-sim/src/Latency.md

 We just compute
 remainder $R=Σ_{0..d(A)}A(i)$, and assume that all occurences of probabilities in the series $X$ are scaled by $1-R$.
- 6. Predictive Network Solutions proposed using operator $A⇆_p B$ for probabilistic choice between scenarios $A$ with probability $p$, and $B$ with probability
+ 6. Predictive Network Solutions (Neil and Peter) proposed using operator
+    $A⇆_p B$ for probabilistic
+    choice between scenarios $A$ with probability $p$, and $B$ with probability
     $1-p$.
 This is not necessary, as long as we assume that the only way to get non-determinism is due to latency, and our miniprotocols